Becoming a Registered Health Information Technician: What You Need to Know

 Take the first step toward RHIT

 Health information professionals play a crucial role in our healthcare system—their work directly influences the bottom line of providers and the uniform cataloging of health information opens a world of potential for improving outcomes and the delivery of care.
 Becoming a Registered Health Information Technician is an excellent option for those looking to get established in this important healthcare focus area, and earning an associate’s degree is a huge part of it.
-If you’re ready to take the first step toward becoming an RHIT, visit the Rasmussen College Health Information Technician program page.
+If you’re ready to take the first step toward becoming an RHIT, visit the Rasmussen University Health Information Technician program page.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed August, 2019] www.bls.gov/ooh/.
 Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
 Employment conditions in your area may vary.